 Step 4: Enable the Append setting

-Finally, click on Finish and save to create the Append connection in your Excel workbook.
+Click Finish and save to create the Append connection.
+Sheetgo will now start transferring your data.

 Step 5: Automate the workflow

 You can now automate this process to generate an automated log of data changes over time.
 The workflow will run automatically, appending fresh data in the destination sheet without you having to open Sheetgo or any of your spreadsheets.